peach-db/peachdb/README.md

     - For e.g. we processed the [Kaggle 5M song lyrics dataset](https://www.kaggle.com/datasets/nikhilnayak123/5-million-song-lyrics-dataset?resource=download&select=ds2.csv) in just *12 minutes at a cost of $4.90*, using sentence transformers!
 * **Multimodality**: Non-text embeddings have made significant progress, but they're always harder to work with.
 PeachDB provides native support for image/audio/text from day one.
 * **Open-source models**: We abstract away the setup requirements for open-source models.
 In our experience, getting started with almost all open-source models typically requires a few hours.
 Our prebuilt containers solve this.
-    - We've developed containers for [Sentence Transformer L12](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2), [ImageBind](https://github.com/facebookresearch/ImageBind) & [CLAP](https://github.com/LAION-AI/CLAP)
+    - We've developed containers for [Sentence Tr   ansformer L12](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2), [ImageBind](https://github.com/facebookresearch/ImageBind) & [CLAP](https://github.com/LAION-AI/CLAP)
         - ⏳ *Coming soon*: [OpenCLIP](https://github.com/mlfoundations/open_clip), [Microsoft E5-v2](https://arxiv.org/pdf/2212.03533.pdf), and more.
 * **Highly Customizable**: Tailor the DB to suit your needs.
 You can customize:
     - Embedding models: as described above.